apache/nuttx/Documentation/components/drivers/character/gpio.rst

 The ``GPIOC_REGISTER`` command registers a pin to receive a signal whenever there is an interrupt received on an input GPIO pin.
-This feature, of course, depends upon interript GPIO support in the platform specific code.
-Please refer to the documentation describing your target platform for futher information.
+This feature, of course, depends upon interrupt GPIO support in the platform specific code.
+Please refer to the documentation describing your target platform for further information.
 The argument is the pointer to :c:type:`sigevent` value, a signal to be generated when the interrupt occurs.